 Year of Call: 2010

-Dafydd has a practice which covers all areas of family law, including private and public law children matters, domestic violence injunctions, cohabitation disputes and financial remedy proceedings.
+Dafydd has a practice which covers all areas of family law, including private and public law children matters, cohabitation disputes and financial remedy proceedings.
+He is regularly instructed in cases involving serious allegations, including sexual abuse and domestic violence.

-In care proceedings, he represents parents, local authorities, guardians and other extended family members and has experience of cases involving allegations of non-accidental injury and sexual abuse.
+Dafydd has a busy public law practice and regularly represents local authorities, parents and guardians in care proceedings.
+Dafydd is often instructed in serious and complex cases involving allegations of non-accidental injury and sexual abuse.
 He has considerable experience of representing vulnerable clients, including those with learning difficulties, mental health issues and serious addiction problems.

-Dafydd has considerable experience in dealing with financial relief proceedings, including cases involving large assets including businesses, pensions and trusts.
-He has been complimented on his assiduous case preparation and pro-active approach to negotiation.
+Dafydd has considerable experience in dealing with financial remedy proceedings, including cases involving large assets.
+He has been complimented on his assiduous case preparation and proactive approach to negotiation.

-Dafydd acts in cases where unmarried couples have separated and need to resolve their finances under TOLATA.
+Dafydd acts in cases where unmarried couples have separated and need to resolve their finances under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
 He is adept at presenting this complex area of law to clients in plain, understandable terms.